- Home

 Depending on the site you choose, you may pay a listing fee of between 5% and 20% on bookings.
 If you live close to an airport, you may be able to charge a premium, as airport parking can be very expensive.
 Similarly, think about whether you live near a football ground, or concert venue, as again they may offer an opportunity to charge a premium on certain days.

-Book your free pension review
+Get your free no-obligation pension consultation

-If you’re considering getting professional financial advice, Unbiased is offering Rest Less members a free pension review.
-It’s a chance to have a qualified local advisor give an unbiased assessment of your retirement savings.
+If you’re considering getting professional financial advice, Fidelius is offering Rest Less members a free pension consultation.
+It’s a chance to have an independent financial advisor give an unbiased assessment of your retirement savings.
+Fidelius is rated 4.7/5 from over 1,500 reviews on VouchedFor.
+Capital at risk.

 4. Rent out your garden

 Paying for an allotment in a city can cost hundreds of pounds a year, and they often come with long waiting lists.
 If you’ve got a spare section of your garden, you could rent this out as allotment space for any green-fingered neighbours who might want to grow vegetables, for example.
-Go to Spareground to advertise your garden space.
-At the time of writing, people were advertising their gardens as potential allotments, host garden parties, and even to keep chickens in.
+Go to AllotMe to advertise your garden space.
+At the time of writing, people were advertising their gardens as potential allotments, to host garden parties, and even to keep chickens in.

 5. Rent out your car